-To operate a gaming machine at a premises you may require a licence, permit or be required to notify us.
+To operate a gaming machine at a premise you may require a licence, permit or be required to notify us.

 Alcohol licensed premises

 Two machines or fewer

 An alcohol licensed premises can have up to two category C or D machines without requiring a permit.
 If you wish to provide up to two machines you must complete a notification of 2 or fewer gaming machines or gaming machine permit application.